How Can Type 1 Diabetes Affect Sleep?

 Both types of sleep apnea prevent a person from getting the kind of deep, restful sleep needed to wake up feeling refreshed.

-While scientific research has long highlighted a correlation between Type 2 diabetes and obesity and an increased risk for obstructive sleep apnea, sleep apnea occurrences is also high in those with Type 1 diabetes.
-Some studies have found obstructive sleep apnea in as many as 30% of adults with Type 1 diabetes.
+While scientific research has long highlighted a correlation between type 2 diabetes and obesity and an increased risk for obstructive sleep apnea, sleep apnea occurrences is also high in those with type 1 diabetes.
+Some studies have found obstructive sleep apnea in as many as 30 percent of adults with type 1 diabetes.
 And the majority of those tested maintained a healthy, normal weight and body mass index.
-Sleep apnea occurrences were also found to be highest in those who have been affected by Type I diabetes the longest.
+Sleep apnea occurrences were also found to be highest in those who have been affected by type 1 diabetes the longest.

 If you’re feeling generally fatigued or depressed from a lack of sleep or having trouble controlling your blood sugar despite a healthy lifestyle, then sleep apnea could be the culprit.

 What to do

 The first step is to address the issue with a doctor.
 If you have a child with type 1 diabetes who has sleeping issues, consult his or her pediatrician.
 Your doctor may suggest conducting a sleep study to further identify additional sleep issues.

 Once sleep apnea has been diagnosed, it can generally be easily treated with the use of oral breathing devices worn at night or a continuous positive airway pressure machine that aids in breathing.
 These machines essentially force small amounts of oxygen into your airways to prevent your breathing from ceasing.
 While the machines and masks can be a bit cumbersome at first, they result in better and safer sleep.